The Late Chief Constable of Bedfordshire – Major Ashton Cromwell Warner

 by Colin Woolf

-(As reported in the Bedfordshire Times and Independent Saturday 6th December 1879)
+The Bedfordshire Times and Independent, Saturday 6th December 1879, reported:

 On Saturday morning last (29th November 1879) the sad news was rapidly circulated through the town of Bedford that Major Warner, the Chief-Constable of the county, was dead.
 The decease of this deeply lamented officer was so far sudden that it took the town by surprise.
 It was known to some that he had been confined to his room for several days by a severe cold; but we are not aware that anyone anticipated a very serious illness, much less a fatal issue.
 The cold assumed the form of congestion of the lungs; but the disease was apparently yielding to the medical treatment, when on Friday evening a change for the worst occurred, and early on Saturday morning the symptoms became alarming.
 Whilst Mrs Warner was administering the medicine which Mr Sharpin, the medical attendant had just before prepared, a blood vessel was ruptured, and the deceased was suffocated by the haemorrhage that ensued.

 We learn that Major Ashton Cromwell Warner was born in Brighton on the 11th August 1835 and was the eldest son of Capt.
 Warner formerly of The Crescent Bedford.
 He was educated at Bedford Grammar School under Dr. Brereton.
 His cadetship was given him by Mr John Harvey Astell, of Woodbury Hall; (Everton Park) and he entered the army at the age of 18.
 He was one of the illustrious ‘garrison’ of Lucknow under the late General Sir John Ingles, K.C.B., who, in writing home said of the deceased, “Whenever a volunteer was wanted for a dangerous sortie, young Warner was always ready.”
 He was gazetted cornet on the 4th October 1857; and brevet-major, 19th November 1859.